airtonix/cmsplugin-configurableproduct/README.md

-Choosing a template in the administration interface means that you populate the following two relative paths (to any of your app template dirs) with templates you desire tobe made available.
+Choosing a template in the administration interface means that you populate the following two relative paths (to any of your app template dirs) with templates you desire to be made available.

 * cmsplugin_configurableproduct/product-types
 * cmsplugin_configurableproduct/product-list

 Any .html file that doesn't contain the word 'base' will be presented in the template selector combo dropdown in the admin interface.

+For example, if your django project was at :

+    ~/Dev/Django/MyProjectName/

+And you had a django application named `SomethingSomethingSomething` at :

+    ~/Dev/Django/MyProjectName/SomethingSomethingSomething/

+Then templates for this plugin could be found at :

+    ~/Dev/Django/MyProjectName/SomethingSomethingSomething/templates/cmsplugin_configurableproduct/product-types/*.html
+    ~/Dev/Django/MyProjectName/SomethingSomethingSomething/templates/cmsplugin_configurableproduct/product-list/*.html

+In fact, anywhere django looks for templates, you can place the following tree :

+    /cmsplugin_configurableproduct
+        /product-types
+            /*.html
+        /product-list
+            /*.html

 ### Customising Templates